Planning a paper

 • If an external typesetter is required ensure the text is as final as possible before it is sent to the typesetter to avoid high correction charges

-Most organisations publish their parliamentary papers in PDF format.
-Government organisations should ensure that their PDFs adhere to HM Government requirements for publication on GOV.UK.
+Parliamentary papers must be published as web accessible PDF/A and in print-ready PDF if printed professionally.
+PDFs and HTML versions should adhere to HM Government requirements for web publication.
+GOV.UK includes guidance for publishing parliamentary papers.
 You may also wish to check if alternative formats are required.

 All papers require a cover.